 Lawson sat on the edge of his bed and waited.
 Once things started to become more emotional and less violent between the two of them he’d retreated to give them their privacy.
 He had stayed just long enough to now know that the boy was Destiny’s brother, did that mean he was just like her?
 He’d seen enough of the fight to know that he definitely wasn’t as strong or as fast, so did that mean they weren’t the same at all?
 It was no use sitting here wondering, it wasn’t like he could use logic to understand their differences when he’d never come across anything or anyone like either of them before in his entire existence.

-“Yeah, my family is a little over the top by anyones standards.”
-She stepped closer to him and that’s when he saw it, finally, the sorrow she hid so well.
-She hid it better than most, but that little fight had really done a number on her, maybe not physically, but it beat her down none the less.
+“Yeah, my family is a little over the top by anyone’s standards.”
+She stepped closer to him and that’s when he saw it, finally, the sorrow she was usually so good at hiding.
+She hid it better than most, but that little fight had really done a number on her, maybe not physically, but it beat her down nonetheless.

 “You alright darling?”